 Ellen Goodwin is a partner in the New York office of Alston & Bird’s Real Estate Finance & Investment Group and the former co-chair of the group.
 Ellen concentrates her practice on commercial real estate finance and has represented investment banks, commercial banks, funds, and insurance companies on a variety of loan transactions for both securitizations and portfolios, including construction loan financings, loan syndications and participations, co-lending and senior/subordinate arrangements, and mezzanine finance.
 She acts as form and program counsel for a number of active CMBS, balance sheet, and bridge lenders.
 Ellen’s experience extends to the workout, restructuring, and foreclosure of both securitized and portfolio mortgage loans, and she has extensive experience working with special servicers.
 She represents both sellers and purchasers of whole loans, subordinate debt, and mezzanine loans.

 Ellen is a frequent lecturer on topics concerning real estate finance and workouts and restructurings of mortgage and mezzanine loans.
 She speaks regularly for the Practising Law Institute, New York State Bar Association, New York City Bar Association, ACREL, and International Council of Shopping Centers.

-Ellen has been listed in The Best Lawyers in America© in the Real Estate New York category since 2012 and in The Best Lawyers® Business Edition 2017 – Women in the Law.
+Ellen is recognized as a leading attorney for Real Estate Finance by Chambers USA and is listed in The Best Lawyers in America© in the Real Estate New York category.
 In 2020, she was recognized as a “Woman of Influence” in commercial real estate by GlobeSt.
 Real Estate Forum.

 - New York